Entry and Exit

-As visa requirements often change at short notice, we advise you to contact your travel agency, or the Russian Visa Application Centre in Singapore (VFS Global), or the nearest Embassy of Russia for up-to-date information.
+As visa requirements often change at short notice, we advise you to contact your travel agency, or the Russian Visa Application Centre in Singapore (VFS Global), or the Russian Embassy located nearest to you for up-to-date information.

-Visitors are required to sign on a migration card, which is produced electronically at passport control in major Russian airports.
+Visitors are required to sign on the migration card, which is issued electronically at passport control in the major Russian airports.
 The migration card comes in two identical parts.
 One part will be retained by the immigration officer upon arrival.
 The other part will be given to the foreigner for retention.
 This part will need to be produced to border officials upon departure.

 There are many hotels and hostels that will not check in guests who are unable to produce a migration card.
-Visitors who lose their migration card should seek assistance from their hotel/host to obtain a replacement from the nearest federal migration service office.
+Visitors who lose their migration card should seek assistance from their hotel/host to obtain a replacement from the nearest federal migration service office within three days.
+Please provide the original travel documents used to enter Russia for a gratis duplicate card.
 Visitors who cannot produce a valid migration card upon departure may experience delays in leaving Russia.

 All foreigners are required to register with the Russian authorities within 7 working days of arrival.
-Most major hotels will do this for you automatically, but you should confirm with staff that this has been done.
+Most major hotels will do this for you automatically, but you should confirm with the hotel staff that this has been done.
 For those staying in private accommodation (e.g. airbnb), your host must do this for you.
-Failure to register may result in a fine and problems when trying to leave or re-enter Russia in the future.
-If you are visiting multiple destinations within Russia, you should register your arrival at each destination.
+Failure to register may result in a fine and problems when exiting or re-entering Russia in the future.
+If you are visiting multiple destinations within Russia, you are required to register your arrival at each destination.

-The local authorities take a firm stance on foreigners who over-stay their visas.
+The local authorities take a firm stance on foreigners who over-stay on their visas.
 Those that do so without valid reasons will experience issues, including fines, detention and deportation when trying to leave Russia.
-Under Russian law, the visitor’s sponsor must apply for an exit visa on their behalf.
+Under the Russian law, the overstayer’s sponsor must assist to apply for an exit visa on the former’s behalf.
 Over-stayers will also find it challenging to secure accommodation, as most hotels and hostels will not accept guests without valid visas.